DHTMLX/docs-spreadsheet/docs/react_integration.md

 };
 ~~~

-The `spreadsheet.current.parse(data);` line will provide data reloading on each applied change.
+The `spreadsheet.parse(data);` line will provide data reloading on each applied change.

 Now the Spreadsheet component is ready.
 When the element will be added to the page, it will initialize the Spreadsheet object with data.
 You can provide necessary configuration settings as well.
 Visit our [Spreadsheet API docs](spreadsheet/api/overview/properties_overview.md) to check the full list of available properties.